 Men’s key sexual role (after impregnating women) is to protect the family.
 A man’s penis is the core of his sexuality and his masculinity.
 Size is an issue given men’s desire to be sexually impressive.
 No one is intimidated or impressed by a small penis.
 A man is more of a threat and has more natural authority than a woman has.
 On the other hand, men are more likely to be accused of engaging in anti-social, deviant or perverted behaviour.

 For men there is no subject more taboo than penis size.
 The first issue is a natural competition of virility between men.
-A man also hopes his erect penis will impress others, particularly a lover.
-A man’s penis is an emblem of his masculinity.
-Men have a penis that is often much larger than is needed for reproduction.
+A man hopes his erect penis will impress others, particularly a lover.
+A man’s penis is a token of his masculinity.
+Many men have a penis that is larger than is needed for reproduction.
 A penis can be a weapon.
 The bigger it is the more damage it can do.
-Rape clearly causes damage to a woman’s internal anatomy and can even kill.
-But consensual intercourse requires the man to use some restraint.
+Rape causes damage to a woman’s internal anatomy and can even kill.
+Consensual intercourse requires the man to use some restraint.

-Women have no interest in a penis of any size.
+Women have no interest in penises.
 This is a male experience.
-Women never have erections so it means little to them.
+Women never experience the pleasure of an erection.
+Intercourse does not stimulate a woman regardless of penis size.
 If a man has a small penis, a woman is probably no more disappointed than a man might be with a woman having tiny breasts.
 These things are nice to have but they are not the most important aspect of loving someone.
-Anyone who feels deficient in these ways probably suffers more than their lovers do.
+Anyone who feels inadequate over their sexual anatomy probably suffers more than their lovers do.